scale-tone/az-func-as-a-graph/README.md

 * Enter a link to any Azure Functions project (e.g. `https://github.com/scale-tone/az-func-as-a-graph`) into there and press 'Visualize'.

-## How to run locally
+## How to run as a custom GitHub Action

-This tool is itself an Azure Function (written in TypeScript), so to run it you'll need:
-- [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools#installing) package installed **globally** (`npm i -g azure-functions-core-tools`).

-Clone this repo to your devbox, then type the following from the project root folder:
+This repo is also a custom GitHub action, so you can run it as part of your workflow like this:

 ```
-npm install
-npm run build
-func start
+    steps:

+    - uses: scale-tone/az-func-as-a-graph@github-action-v1.3
+      with:
+        projectFolder: ${{ github.workspace }}/path-to-my-function-project
+        outputFile: my-function-graph.htm
+        templateFile: my-custom-html-template.htm
+        doNotRenderFunctions: false
+        doNotRenderProxies: false
 ```

-Then navigate to `http://localhost:7071` with your browser, specify either local path or link to a github repo and press 'Visualize'.
+All parameters are optional.

 ## How to run as part of Azure DevOps build pipeline